 Scientific references

-Dysfunction of CNS barriers is a hallmark of numerous severe neurological diseases associated with inflammation and neurodegeneration.
-BBB breakdown has been implicated in Alzheimer’s disease, Parkinson’s disease, multiple sclerosis, and epilepsy, among other conditions.
 BRB impairment is associated with vascular retinopathies such as diabetic macular edema (DME) and wet age-related macular degeneration (wAMD).

-No treatment options are currently available to safeguard or rebuild CNS barriers.
+No treatment options are currently available to safeguard or rebuild Neurovascular barriers.
 Discovery and development of novel approaches targeting the BBB or the BRB has the potential to deliver significant therapeutic benefits to patients.